jarekratajski/kotlin_spring_presentation/presentation/src/springkot.md

 ```

-No more servlets.
+No more servlets

-No more magic annotations.
+No more magic annotations

 # Projectreactor

+**projectreactor** = yet another reactive streams implementation

-WebFlux uses projectreactor streams.
+WebFlux uses projectreactor streams

 ```Mono<T>```